 Jimmy Page’s inventive, earth-shaking riffs had entire songs built around them.
 The career-defining riff in “Whole Lotta Love” took shape while sailing on a houseboat on the River Thames in the summer of 1968.
 So epic was this creation of Page’s that it became widely known as one of the greatest guitar riffs of all time!

 This 4/4 rhythm single, alongside Page’s bluesy guitar work, also featured pretty sensational lyrics and vocals by Robert Plant and some top-notch drumming by John Bonham.
-Led Zeppelin’s first hit in the U.S., “Whole Lotta Love,” contributed immensely in kickstarting their mainstream journey, and the rest, as they say, is history!
-If you’re looking for 4/4 time signature songs this is one of my personal favorites.
+Led Zeppelin’s first hit in the U.S., “Whole Lotta Love,” contributed immensely to kickstarting their mainstream journey, and the rest, as they say, is history!
+If you’re looking for 4/4 time signature songs, this is one of my personal favorites.

 14. Eruption by Van Halen